Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Natural Hot Springs

 Recharge your mind and body in the hot springs of Tatopani, the favourite halt of trekkers.
-The hot water will relax the fatigue in your muscles after days of trekking.
-The hot springs surrounded by the greenery create a therapeutic experience with a calming environment.
+The hot water will relieve muscle fatigue after days of trekking.
+The hot springs, surrounded by greenery, create a therapeutic experience in a calming environment.

 Manang Valley

-The idyllic Manang Valley is a cultural and natural highlight of the Annapurna Circuit trek.
+The idyllic Manang Valley is acultural and natural highlight of the Annapurna Circuit trek.
 Its stunning scenery, ancient monasteries, and traditional stone homes make it a valley that appears frozen in time.
 The valley is also a great acclimatization stop, and the rest of the trek will be successful and safe because of it.
+Check our blog Manang or Mustang: Where is Best?

 Tilicho Lake (Optional)